-The Agency paid for final expenses related to the new library/civic building that was completed in FY16-17.
+The Agency continued work on the railroad quiet zone project and started the Grant St Arch and the Signal at Sequoia Parkway and Hazel Dell in FY18-19.
 Upon completion of capital projects the assets are transferred from the URA to the City.
 For more detailed information on the Agency's capital assets activity refer to Note (4) of the Notes to Basic Financial Statements.

 No new debt was issued in the current year.
+The 2010 Walnut Street loan was paid in full this year.
 For more detailed information on the Agency's debt and amortization terms refer to Note (5) of the Notes to Basic Financial Statements.